dholmes5247/Unit2Project-D-Holmes/README.md

 #  Boolean || Learning - Fullstack Quiz App

 An immersive quiz experience with a broadcast-inspired interface and personalized user stats.
 Designed for clarity, modularity, and delight.
+I wanted to learn to use effects so there are a few hidden surprises if you are fast enough & look hard enough.
+I have plans to build up the subject and questions that can be offered along with the type of question, not just true/false.
+I would like to create an interface for users to be able to upload questions (maybe check them with AI or gate with roles) discuss concepts or further research.
+Eventually I would like to incorporate video clips and create the ability to offer subjects on football plays, or skydiving techniques etc.  Sky is the limit!

 ##  Tech Stack